crouvpony47/furdown/README.md

 To leave no traces in ApplicationData directory you can create an empty file called `furdown-portable.conf` in the working directory, it will then be used as a settings storage file instead of the default `%AppData%\furdown\furdown.conf`.

 ### Batch/CLI mode
-v.0.3.6 has a basic support for being run within a batch script, or from a terminal.
+v.0.3.6 adds a basic support for being run within a batch script, or from a terminal.

 For that `-b` must be passed as the first argument, followed by a combination of one or more arguments: